-Chris is a guest lecturer at the Centre for Nutrition Education (cnelm.co.uk), the Institute of Optimum Nutrition (ION) (ion.ac.uk), the Northern College of Acupuncture (chinese-medicine.co.uk) and The Haven (thehaven.org.uk).
-Chris is a writer for the charity Action for ME.
+Chris is a guest lecturer at: University of Westminster, Lincoln College, Centre for Nutrition Education, Institute of Optimum Nutrition (ION), Northern College of Acupuncture and The Haven.
+He is a writer for the charity Action for ME.
 In the past, he has worked closely with Dr Rosy Daniel (formerly of the Bristol Cancer Centre and now the Penny Brohn Centre) to create an integrated workbook for recently diagnosed cancer patients and with Patrica Peat of Cancer Options.

 Chris holds a first class honours BSc and a PhD in Medicinal Chemistry from Imperial College, London.
 He was a Lecturer and Research Fellow in Gene Therapy in Imperial’s Department of Chemistry and in the Department of Biochemistry and Molecular Genetics at St Mary’s Hospital, where he also received further training, from 1995-99.
 His research into gene therapy for cancer, cystic fibrosis, rheumatoid arthritis and Parkinson’s disease produced numerous publications (listed below) and three commercial medical patents, which resulted in a £3.5 million investment from Mitsubishi for the construction of a new Genetic Therapies Centre at Imperial College.
 Chris also co-founded a genetic therapy company, IC-Vec, through Imperial Innovations Ltd, in order to manufacture and supply his patented drugs for clinical use, and to carry out further gene therapy research to develop improved treatments for cystic fibrosis and rheumatoid arthritis.
 IC-Vec was subsequently purchased by the Mitsubishi Chemical Company.